- How is acute myeloid leukemia treated?

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to side effects.

 The side effects of chemo depend on the type and dose of drugs given and how long they are taken.
 These side effects can include:

 - Hair loss

 - Nausea and vomiting

-Chemo drugs affect the normal cells bone marrow, which can cause worsening of blood cell counts in AML patients.
+Chemo drugs affect the normal cells bone marrow, which can cause lowering of blood cell counts in AML patients.
 This can lead to:

-- Increased risk of infections (due to low white blood cell counts)
+- Increased risk of infections (from having too few normal white blood cells)

 Drugs known as growth factors, such as G-CSF (filgrastim, Neupogen®) and GM-CSF (sargramostim, Leukine®), are sometimes given to increase the white blood cell counts after chemo, to reduce the chance of infection.
-However, it is not clear if they have an effect on treatment success.
+However, it’s not clear if they have an effect on treatment success.